7 Reasons You Need a Small Business Cybersecurity Risk Assessment

 Your risk assessment might look like this:

-Determine Asset Value: This is a deep look at your asset, going far beyond what you may have spent on the asset itself.
+Determine Asset Value: This is a deep look at your assets, going far beyond what you may have spent on the asset itself.
 It involves calculating the asset’s importance to a competitor, how much the asset contributes to your overall workflow, and how much your company would be affected by the loss of the asset.

 Calculate the Security Risk: What is the likelihood this asset will be taken, hacked, or destroyed?
 How easy would it be to take the asset or infiltrate the network through this asset?